 - Check out Apartment Therapy or Design Sponge if you need design inspiration for a new layout.

 - Seattle is fairly easy to navigate by bus, which will save you lots of cash on parking.
-King County’s online Trip Planner is a great resource for looking up bus schedules, ordering an ORCA card to load with money (the easiest way to have the exact change for bus fares.)
-One Bus Away is an amazing free app for bus travelers.
+King County’s online Trip Planner is a great resource for looking up bus schedules and ordering an ORCA card to load with money (the easiest way to have the exact change for bus fares).
+Google Maps is also a fantastic way to plan a trip by bus or Light Rail.
+Lastly, One Bus Away is an amazing free app for bus travelers.
 Once you download it you won’t remember how you survived without it!

 - See how walkable your neighborhood will be with Walk Score.

-- Traffic patterns: I-5 is a pain except for really early in the morning and after 8pm.
-Aurora Ave (also known as 99) tends to be smooth sailing from about 9:30-4, but during rush hour, prepare to sit.
-There’s a good bit of construction going on right now in many parts of the city – if you ever hear that 99-Alaskan Way is closed, avoid traveling on 99 at all costs.
+- Traffic patterns: I-5 is a pain except for really early in the morning and after 8:00pm.
+Aurora Avenue (also known as 99) is usually smooth sailing from about 9:30am-4:00pm, but during rush hour, prepare to sit.
+There also tends to be a good bit of construction in many parts of the city, so keep an eye out for closures that might affect your commute.

-Other than rush hour, traffic in Seattle doesn’t get too congested, compared to other large cities, and there are lots of great shortcuts.
+Other than rush hour, traffic in Seattle doesn’t get too congested in comparison to other large cities, and there are lots of great shortcuts.
 A few things you will experience pretty quickly though:

 - Seattle drivers do not have great merging skills.
-This is partially because of the short merge lanes on many of the hightways, so just be careful out there, people!
+This is partially because of the short merge lanes on many of the highways, so just be careful out there, people!

 - If you like mixing exercise and commuting, you can also bike!
-Seattle is a very bike friendly city.
-Check out bikeability and bike routes on Bike Score.
+Seattle is a very bike-friendly city.
+(And if you really want to work up a sweat, you can take advantage of the showers on the 4th floor!)
+Check out bikeability rates and bike routes on Bike Score.